NowickiLab/NowickiLab.github.io/database/news/2022/usnatarb/usdanatarb.md

 ## When in ~~Rome~~ DC...

 The plant collections - live (arboreta) and preserved (herbaria) are the staple in our group's reseach.
-It is with great delight, that I'm getting to know the people behond all this magic.
+It is with great delight, that I'm getting to know the people behind all this magic.

 The recent example was the visit to the great [Arnold Arboretum](/news/harvard).
 This time, taking advantage of a trip to Washington DC, I visited the breathtaking [USDA National Arboretum Herbarium](https://www.usna.usda.gov/science/u.s-national-arboretum-herbarium/).

 [Dr. Harlan Svoboda, the Herbarium Curator](https://www.usna.usda.gov/science/our-scientists/), graciously walked me over and across the available resources.
 On top of the __VERY__ impressive pressed collections, the visit was very educational.
 I learned about the largest collection of the cultivated specimens.
 And about the seed herbarium.
 And about the troublesome housekeeping and some possible future developments.
 All mind-blowing, and very inspipring for the future research.

 After that awesome visit, despite uncooperative weather, I took a walk around the grounds.
-All sorts fo wonderful collections are there, including the balance-restoring, zen-like bonsais.
-The oldest was from 1600s!
+All sorts of wonderful collections are there, including the balance-restoring, zen-like bonsais.
+The oldest was from the 1600s!

 Thank you for the opportunity to visit, to talk all sorts of science, and for finally brining this long-lasting collaboration to life.
 Here's to future common prospects! (yes; plural!)